Logo

 Health History

-Before your doctor gives you Valium, make sure you have told them everything they need to know about your medical background, including the following:
+Before your doctor prescribes Valium, please ensure you have shared all necessary details about your medical history, including the following:

 • Any allergies you might have